 In 1941 she wrote a funny story about her stifling job in the department store that was published in The New Republic.
-Then she moved to rural Vermont with her husband, had four children, and became one of the most prominent writers of the 1950s, along with John Cheever, Ray Bradbury and Jean Kerr.
+Then she moved to rural Vermont with her husband.
+She had four children and became one of the most prominent writers of the 1950s, along with John Cheever, Ray Bradbury and Jean Kerr.

 They lived briefly in New York City, where she worked at Macy’s and wrote about it.
-Her husband happened to edit The New Republic magazine at the time, and the story was published.
+Her husband happened to edit The New Republic magazine at the time, and so she got the story published.

 Shirley Jackson, Witch?

 In 1945, they moved to North Bennington, Vt., where Stanley got a job as a professor at Bennington College and Shirley wrote stories.
 Some were about raising children, some were about the supernatural.
 She was rumored to be a witch and had 11 cats.